Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Experiments and Evaluation

 \subsection{Implementation Details}

-We begin by training the pose estimation model on an image dataset for hand pose estimation, we use the CMU Manual Hands + Synthetic Hands (Mixed Hands) \cite{simon2017hand} image dataset.
-We start with an ImageNet pretrained ResNet-152 network architecture and using a batch size of $16$ we train for $30$ epochs.
-We use an Adam optimizer and an initial learning rate of $1e^{-3}$, along with a linear scheduler and decay the learning rate by a factor of $10$ at epoch $20$.
-For data augmentation, following prior work, we uniformly sample a random rotation between $[-40,40]$ degrees and a random horizontal flip of the image crop.

-Next, we finetune on our \ourdataset\ video dataset.
-From our $\totalclips$ clips, we use leave-one-out cross-validation and split our data into $\totalvids$ different folds.
-Clips belonging to the same video are in the same validation fold, and the computed metrics are averaged across all folds.
-Here we use a batch size of $12$ and train for $20$ epochs and an initial learning rate of $8e^{-5}$.
-The linear scheduler decays the learning rate at epoch $5$ by a factor of 10.
-When training with our model, both the current image crop and prior have the same rotation and flip augmentation.
-For selecting the image prior, we empirically select $\delta=3$.
-During training, we employ a variant of curriculum learning that gradually transitions to predicted priors from ground truth priors.
+We adopt a ResNet-152 pose estimation model \cite{xiao2018simple} to first train on hand pose image data, CMU Manual Hands and Synthetic Hands \cite{simon2017hand}.
+We use a batch size of $16$, training for $30$ epochs, with an Adam optimizer and a learning rate of $1e^{-3}$.
+When finetuning on \ourdataset\, we use leave-one-out cross-validation and split our data into $\totalvids$ different folds.
+Clips belonging to the same video are in the same validation fold, and the reported metrics are averaged across all folds.
+We employ a variant of curriculum learning that gradually transitions to predicted priors from ground truth priors.
 A predicted prior at $t-\delta$ is sampled with a probability of $p = 0.10 * epoch$, until only predictions are used for training at epoch $10$ and onward.

-Afterwards, we train our GCN and joint-embedding layer using a batch size of $32$ and train for $60$ epochs and an intial learning rate of $1e^{-3}$.
-Here our linear scheduler decays the learning rate at epochs $20$ and $30$ by factors of 10.
-To preprocess the input keypoints, $\mathcal{X}$, we first normalize them to be between 0-1 relative to its position along the bounding box (i.e subtract top-left $(x,y)$ from each joint coordinate and divide by $(width, height)$, respectively).
-The input to the GCN follows the same convention as prior work, the dimension for each input is $J \times C$ where $J$ represents the number of joints and $C$ represents the number of channels.
-In our experiments, $C=2$ for x-y coordinates only and $C=3$ to include the annotation state of each keypoint (0 = unannotated or 1 = annotated).
-With $C=2$, unannotated keypoints are given a default value of $-1$.
+We empirically select $\delta=3$ during training.
+For all training, we apply random rotations and horizontal flipping as data augmentation.
+When training the GCN for tracking, we using a batch size of $32$ and train for $60$ epochs and an initial learning rate of $1e^{-3}$.
+We normalize $\mathcal{X}$ to 0-1, relative to keypoint positions along the bounding box.
+The input dimension for each input is $J \times C$ where $J$ represents the number of joints and $C$ is the number of channels.
+We use $C=2$ for x-y coordinates and $C=3$ to include annotation state (0 = unannotated, 1 = annotated, or 0-1 for predicted keypoints).
+We adopt a two-layer Spatio-Temporal GCN \cite{yan2018spatial, ning2020lighttrack} to output a 128-dimensional embedding of each pose.